srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 In this exercise you will configure a simulated device written in C# to connect to Azure IoT Hub using the Device ID and Shared Access Key created in the previous exercise.
 You will then test the device and ensure that IoT Hub is receiving telemetry from the device as expected.

-#### Task 1: Open the C# Code Project
+#### Task 1: Open the Lab 4 Starter Code Project

-1. Using **Visual Studio Code**, open the `/LabFiles` folder.

-    Check with your instructor to locate the code project, either in the GitHub folder or on the Host PC.
+1. Open a new instance of Visual Studio Code.

+1. On the left-side menu, click **Explorer**.

+    The Explorer pane lists the file/folder hierarchy.
+Your new instance of Visual Studio Code will not have an open folder.

+1. On the File menu, click **Open Folder**.

+1. In the Open Folder dialog, navigate to the Lab 4 folder that contains the starter code project.

+    The local path to the Lab 4 Starter project folder should be similar to the following:

+    * AZ-220-Microsoft-Azure-IoT-Developer-master
+      * Allfiles
+        * Labs
+          * 04-Connect an IoT Device to Azure
+            * Starter

+    **Note**: You cloned the GitHub project when you set up the dev environment in Lab 3.
+Check with your course instructor if needed to locate your resource files.

+1. To open the folder, click **Starter**, and then click **Select Folder**.

+    The Explorer pane of Visual Studio Code should now list two C# project files:

+    * SimulatedDevice.cs
+    * SimulatedDevice.csproj

 #### Task 2: Update the Device Connection String

-1. Open the `SimulatedDevice.cs` file.
+1. In Visual Studio Code Explorer pane, to open the SimulatedDevice.cs file, click **SimulatedDevice.cs**.

+1. In the Editor view, locate the code line containing the `s_connectionString` variable.

+    ```C#
+    private readonly static string s_connectionString = "{Your device connection string here}";
+    ```

-1. Locate the `s_connectionString` variable, and replace the value placeholder `{Your device connection string here}` with the **Device Connection String** that was copied previously.
+1. Replace the value placeholder `{Your device connection string here}` with the Device Connection String that you copied previously.

     This will enable the Simulated Device to authenticate, connect, and communicate with the Azure IoT Hub.

-    Once configured, the variable will look similar to the following:
+    Once configured, the variable will look similar to the following (with your specific connection information included):

     ```csharp
     private readonly static string s_connectionString = "HostName={IoTHubName}.azure-devices.net;DeviceId=SimulatedDevice1;SharedAccessKey={SharedAccessKey}";
     ```

-1. In Visual Studio Code, click on the **View** menu, then click **Terminal** to open the _Terminal_ pane.
+1. On the **View** menu, click **Terminal**.

-1. Run the following command within the **Terminal** to build and run the Simulated Device application.
-Be sure the terminal location is set to the directory with the `SimulatedDevice.cs` file.
+    Verify that the selected terminal shell is the windows command prompt.

+1. In the Terminal view, at the command prompt, enter the following command:

     ```cmd/sh
     dotnet run
     ```

+    This command will build and run the Simulated Device application.
+Be sure the terminal location is set to the directory with the `SimulatedDevice.cs` file.

     > **Note**:  If the command outputs a `Malformed Token` or other error message, then make sure the **Device Connection String** is configured correctly as the value of the `s_connectionString` variable.